Documentation

 What if my server goes offline?

 The agent retries on the next scan cycle if a send fails.
-The dashboard marks a server as "stale" if no scan has been received in over 30 minutes, and "offline" after a longer period.
+The dashboard marks a server as "stale" if no scan has been received in over 30 minutes, and "offline" after 60 minutes.

 Can I monitor servers that are not Ubuntu or Debian?